Last update: April 27, 2023

 The MOU also:

-- calls for JHU to pay the BPD for any additional costs and expenses incurred by BPD as a result of the JHPD.
+- Calls for JHto pay the BPD for any additional costs and expenses incurred by BPD as a result of the JHPD.

-Importantly, the MOU is just one part of the framework and policies that will govern the eventual JHPD.
-Others are driven by state law and additional commitments, all of which are subject to full transparency and multiple layers of oversight, including by the JH Accountability Board.
+Importantly, the MOU is just one part of the framework and policies that will govern the JHPD.
+Others are driven by state law and additional commitments, all of which are subject to full transparency and multiple layers of oversight, including by the Johns Hopkins Accountability Board (JH Accountability Board).
 Information about all aspects of the JHPD will be posted on our website throughout the implementation and into the future.

 The Community Safety and Strengthening Act requires that the University host two public forums to present the proposed memorandum of understanding – and specifically directs that one of the forums must be on or near the Homewood and Peabody campuses, and one must be on or near the East Baltimore campus.
 Additionally, the university is required to provide notice at least 10 days before the forum by posting notice on a public website and emailing and mailing a notice to University affiliates and community associations that are in proximity to the campus.
 The University followed and went above and beyond these requirements, taking the following steps: